ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-Operation fields also can be collocated into extension types.
+Operation fields can also be colocated into extension types.

 ```csharp
 [ObjectType<Brand>]